wblewis7/IPMcode_phij_estimation/README.md

 # S.GA.NOBO.IPM.data.simple.gzip
 Data for running the integrated population model are stored in this gzip file.
 Demographic data was collected from a population of northern bobwhites (Colinus virginianus) in southern Georgia, USA, from 1998 - 2022.
 There are four main data sources used in the model:
-1) radiotelemetry data for estimating survival, 2) nest monitoring data for estimating breeding productivity, 3) post-breeding population surveys, and 4) age/sex ratio of post-breeding harvested birds.
+1) radiotelemetry data for estimating survival
+2) nest monitoring data for estimating breeding productivity
+3) post-breeding population surveys
+4) age/sex ratio of post-breeding harvested birds.

 ## nyears
 The number of years of data (25).
 ## years